Tangent128/sema/README.md

 end
 ```

-For fuller documentation of the script API, see `SCRIPTING` and the files under `example/`
+For fuller documentation of the script API, see `SCRIPTING.md` and the files under `example/`

 Environment